jarenadams21/rust-docs/README.md

     Let’s recap what we’ve discussed about references:
         i.
 At any given time, you can have either one mutable reference or any number of immutable references. ii.
 References must always be valid.
+    * Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.
+    * String literals are immutable, and an &str parameter type will allow both Strings and string literals.